mskblackbelt/Chem357/Syllabus_DW Chem357.md

 	- Summaries should include Procedure, Results/Discussion, and Appendix sections (60 points total)
 - A series of laboratory reports (3) to be completed at home (**30%** of semester grade)
 	- Pre-lab preparation (10% of each lab report)
 	- Lab reports should be written in the style of *The Journal of Physical Chemistry A* (JPCA).
 If you are unfamiliar with this style, please look up a few articles in a recent issue to familiarize yourself with the format.
 The [Information for Authors][jpca-auth-info] page and [Author Guidelines][jpca-auth-guide] (specifically the author guidelines section on *Manuscript Text Components*) may be helpful if you aren't sure how to structure a manuscript.
-Templates (MS Word and LaTeX) are available for download on the course Blackboard page.
+Since you will be writing your reports in JupyterLab, you need to make sure you follow the _content_ conventions, not necessarily the format conventions (format is defined by the Jupyter export settings, set up by the instructor).
 - A final group presentation based on one of the labs performed during the semester.
 More details will be given later in the semester. (**10%** of semester grade)
 :
 Pre-lab preparation is worth 10% of the grade for each summary or report.
 Summaries are due one week after the completion of the lab, while full reports are due two weeks after completing the lab.
 Write-ups should be clear, concise evaluations of the experiment, including any observations, experimental procedures, instrumental methods and instrumentation used, computational methods and results, and any additional analyses you performed.
 Please see the JPCA author guidelines for details on these sections.